brasofilo/Private-Comments-in-CPT/README.md

 ## Description
 Based on this [WordPress Question](http://wordpress.stackexchange.com/q/74018/12615).

+ - Comments do not appear in frontend
+ - Comments do not appear when editing a Published post
+ - Controlled via Karma and Comment Meta

 ## Screenshots
 ###All comments screen - Custom column - Custom background
 ![All Comments](https://raw.github.com/brasofilo/Private-Comments-in-CPT/master/screenshot-1.png)